 At times, international crises demand additional U.S. attention, including the potential use of our military.
-In those situations in which U.S. military action may be warranted, I will exercise the upmost deliberation for this most critical of Congressional responsibilities.
+In those situations in which U.S. military action may be warranted, Senator Durbin has exercised the utmost deliberation for this most critical decision that requires Congressional authorization.